David Eichelberger

 Bio

 When in the studio, David pursues both TWO|ONE Ceramics with his wife, Elisa, and makes his own solo work, shown in galleries across the country.
-The combination of teaching, developing new prototypes and images for TWO|ONE, and making gallery work somehow keeps his days rather full, happily.
+The combination of teaching, developing new prototypes for TWO|ONE, and making gallery work somehow keeps his days rather full, happily.

 Click to View David's Curriculum Vitae